 \begin{enumerate} \item \textbf{\textit{Spiral.}} $f(x) = Qx$, with $Q$ a $90^\circ$ rotation matrix in $\mathbb{R}^3$. \item \textbf{\textit{Sinusoidal.}} $f(x) = - \sin ^2(||x||)x$, scaling each input by a sinusoidal radial factor. \end{enumerate}

-The spiral dataset contains pointwise incorrect and extrinsic $E(3)-$equivariance, since in general rotations in $\mathbb{R}^3$ do not commute.
+The spiral dataset contains pointwise incorrect and extrinsic $E(3)$-equivariance, since in general rotations in $\mathbb{R}^3$ do not commute.
 For the sinusoidal case, we note that rotations, translations, and reflections in $\mathbb{R}^3$ preserve the norm of a vector $x$, which is sufficent to ensure that our network has correct equivariance \citep{satorras2021n}.
 In both cases, $f$ is completely deterministic, meaning any nonzero variance vector is indicative of aleatoric bleed.

-For simplicity and visualization purposes, we construct our dataset with vectors in $\mathbb{R}^3$ with a $z$ component of $0$ and we choose rotation matrices $Q$ that keep the vectors in the $xy-$plane.
+For simplicity and visualization purposes, our dataset consists of vectors in $\mathbb{R}^3$ with a $z$ component of $0$, and we choose rotation matrices $Q$ that keep the vectors in the $xy$-plane.
 We provide relevant training details in \cref{sec:vectors}.

 \paragraph{Results.} As expected, \cref{fig:vector_fields} shows that the incorrect and extrinsic equivariance makes the $E(3)-$equivariant model unable to fit the data appropriately with its mean predictions.
 Consequently, it predicts extremely high variance vectors, as our $\beta-$NLL loss function can reach a local minimum when the variance prediction is significantly larger than the mean squared error.
 As shown in \cref{fig:loss_angle}, despite the fact that the mean vector field fails to appropriately fit the data, the $\beta-$NLL loss is still fairly close to the MLP for vectors at any given angle.
 However, in the case of the correct equivariance with the sinusoidal dataset, the correctly applied $E(3)-$equivariance helps the model both in terms of MSE and $\beta-$NLL, accurately fitting the data and minimizing aleatoric bleed.
 One way to interpret the result is that, because the equivariance condition is misspecified, the learning process pushes residual epistemic uncertainty into the aleatoric uncertainty estimate.